-Best Cast Iron Pan Buying Guide & FAQ
+Best Cast Iron Skillets Buying Guide & FAQ

-What to Look for When Buying a Cast Iron Pan
+What to Look for When Buying a Cast Cookware

-Here’s a simple guide to what you should look out for when buying a cast iron pan.
+Here’s a simple guide to what you should look out for when buying a cast iron skillet.

 There are many sizes available so you may want to purchase more than one.
 The smaller sizes are ideal for serving individual portions but you’d need the larger sizes for greater quantities.